discordjs/discord.js/packages/builders/README.md

 ## Examples

-Here are some examples for the builders and utilities you can find in this package:

-- [Slash Command Builders][example]
+You can find examples of how to use the builders in the [Slash Command Builders][example] examples.

 ## Links